Oscar-Jin/cra-template-gm/README.md

 # cra-template-gm

-## General Magic Template for Create React App
+## A "General Magic Template" for Create React App

 Fast prototyping with tons of fun!

+With modern libraries like Tailwind and Firebase, wizardry is not a dream.